-During the Misbelief Season I plan to hit different streets on my NOLA walks and go around my old school areas.
+During the Misbelief Season, I plan to hit different streets on my NOLA walks and go around my old school areas.
 I know I will find a few trees around there.
 These little fruit trees grow all over the city.
-We have one in the back yard, and the fruit is delicious, like a sweet apricot with a little kiwi or banana mixed in.
+We have one in the backyard, and the fruit is delicious, like a sweet apricot with a bit of kiwi or banana mixed in.
 Loquats are often called “misbeliefs” by local children.
 And the reason that I have found that makes the most sense is that Italian immigrants long ago, who may have actually brought these trees to New Orleans, called them Mespila or Nespolo, the common name in Italy.
 Which somehow was changed to Misbelief over time.

 My Dad whose parents spoke New Orleans Creole French said the Loquat tree was known as the Mispolese tree.
 People who did not know Old Creole French thought they were saying Misbelief tree.
 An Italian man told me they call it a very similar name in Italy, the Nespole tree.
 They usually bloom around Easter in the early spring.
 Deanna Marie

 If you haven’t heard of the Misbelief Show hosted by DC PauL, Oshun, Martin’ Bats’ Bradford, Malik Bartholomew, & J. Steel on WBOK and https://themisbelief.podbean.com/ check them out, they are known for their love of the New Orleans fruit so much they named their show after it!

 I’ve heard them being called Chinese plum, Japanese plum, loquat, and japonica… but did you know that only people in New Orleans (and maybe only people of a particular generation in New Orleans) call them Misbeliefs?